[ Printer Friendly Version ] [ Report Abuse ]

 Harry stood there in shock for the briefest of moments and Voldemort let out a cry of triumph and there was murmuring amongst the Death Eaters behind him, but it only took them a fraction of a second to realize that their second target, him, had yet to be destroyed.
 Standing free of the aisle he felt so exposed and naked, as though he was standing nonchalantly in a war zone about to be bombed.

 He looked over at Neville's lifeless figure, certain that he would share the same fate in a matter of moments.
-If the only boy who had the power to vanquish Voldemort had died so simply as he, what chance did anyone stand?
+If the only one who had the power to vanquish Voldemort had died so easily, what chance did anyone stand?

 "Expelliarmus!"
 Voldemort hissed, and Harry was thrown back against the aisle, there was blood running down the back of his head, and he was now lacking a very necessary wand.